 5 ways to improve communication with online instructors

 Talking with your online instructor is a lot like talking with a classroom instructor.
 However, it’s important not to let the lack of face-to-face interaction derail your communication efforts to be a better student.
-Students can really fall behind, says Pamela Moyer, an online mathematics instructor for University of Phoenix College of Natural Sciences, if they don’t know how to reach out.
+Students can really fall behind, says Pamela Moyer, an online mathematics instructor for University of Phoenix College of Humanities andl Sciences, if they don’t know how to reach out.
 Want to make sure your communications skills are top shelf?
 Follow these simple guidelines:

 1. Read everything first.
 This means thoroughly reading the provided course syllabus or reflecting deeper on a homework problem because the answers may already be present.
-Asking subsequent questions that need instructor attention is an empowerment tool, says Sherrie A. Madia, an online communications instructor and communications chair for University of Phoenix College of Humanities.
+Asking subsequent questions that need instructor attention is an empowerment tool, says Sherrie A. Madia, an online communications instructor and communications chair for University of Phoenix College of Humanities and Sciences.
 “Asking questions shows that students have processed the information available and are now in the position to ask additional questions which enables them to become more effective online learners,” she says.

 2. Know the preferred communication mode.
 The quickest and best mode to reach an online instructor at University of Phoenix is via each course’s asynchronous, individual student forum, says Madia.
 This is a one-on-one communication channel between student and instructor that supersedes all other communication tools, including real-time methods such as the phone, text messaging or live chat.